Red Line (Washington Metro): Route

 A Shady Grove-bound Red Line train leaving Farragut North in April 2018.

 The Red Line begins above ground at Shady Grove, and parallels CSX Transportation's Metropolitan Subdivision (served by MARC Brunswick Line trains) to south of Twinbrook.
 The route then enters a tunnel and curves west to run under Rockville Pike at North Bethesda.
 Until Tenleytown, the line follows the route of Rockville Pike and Wisconsin Avenue in a tunnel, except for a bridge over the Capital Beltway (I-495).
 The tunnel curves east at Tenleytown into Yuma Street to reach the Van Ness–UDC station, curving south there to travel under Connecticut Avenue through south of Farragut Square.
 A curve under Lafayette Park takes the tunnel east under G Street Northwest through the Metro Center and Gallery Place stations.

 From Gallery Place through Judiciary Square, the line runs southeast, turning east again at D Street to reach Union Station.
-There it turns north and surfaces next to Union Station's platforms, follows the Washington Terminal yard tracks north to Brentwood where the line turns northwestward and again joins CSX Transportation's Metropolitan Subdivision tracks, running in a unique gauntlet arrangement with the freight railroad tracks straddling the Metro tracks.
+There it turns north and surfaces next to Union Station's platforms, follows the Washington Terminal yard tracks north to Brentwood where the line turns northwestward and again joins CSX Transportation's Metropolitan Subdivision tracks, running in a unique gauntlet track arrangement, with the freight railroad tracks straddling the Metro tracks.
 The Red Line continues in this manner northwest across the DC-Maryland line, through Takoma and past Silver Spring.
 It reenters a tunnel at 16th Street and heads north under Georgia Avenue to the end at Glenmont.

-The Metropolitan Subdivision right-of-way were part of the former Baltimore and Ohio Railroad route to downtown Washington, D.C.
+The Metropolitan Subdivision right-of-way was part of the former B&O route to downtown Washington, D.C.
 The MARC commuter rail system uses this parallel route with stops in Silver Spring and Rockville when traveling between Washington and Martinsburg, West Virginia, while Amtrak uses this parallel route with a stop in Rockville when traveling the route between Miami and Chicago.

 There is a maintenance yard between the NoMa–Gallaudet and Rhode Island Avenue–Brentwood stops along with facilities just outside Shady Grove and Glenmont stops as well.

 Internally, WMATA calls the Red Line the Shady Grove Route (A) and the Glenmont Route (B), which meet at Metro Center.

 The Red Line needs 44 trains (10 eight-car trains and 34 six-car trains, consisting of 284 rail cars) to run at peak capacity.

 The Red Line is one of two lines that do not enter Virginia, the other being the Green Line.